segrelabgenomics/QTLEnrich/src/README.md

 All required precomputed input files for running **QTLEnrich** on GTEx v8 QTLs, sQTLs, and independent eQTLs (as described in steps 2-6) are provided in the *data* directory.

-### A. Data preparation and pre-processing
+### A. Data preparation and preprocessing

-1. Download QTL results files
+1. Download QTL results files and check in proper format
 2. Prepare Null variants table per tissue
 3. Compute LD proxy variants for all variants tested in QTL study
 4. Process GENCODE file